Primary

 The Smith machine removes the need for horizontal bar stabilization, allowing you to focus purely on vertical pressing force.
 This can allow higher chest activation for some lifters since stabilizers do not fatigue first.
 However, the fixed path does not train stabilizer muscles and may not match your natural pressing groove.

-Want Smith Machine Bench Press in your program?
+See where Smith Machine Bench Press fits in your weekly plan

 Position a flat bench under the Smith machine.